 We all know that eating fresh fruit provides your body with the vitamins and minerals it needs to stay healthy, and pineapple is no different.
-King of Fruit pineapples have lots of important properties that are essential in keeping you healthy.
+Tropical pineapples have lots of important properties that are essential in keeping you healthy.
 Here are some of the main nutritional benefits of pineapples:

 - The Bromelain enzyme is generally found in the stem or core of a pineapple and helps to digest food by breaking down the protein particles within it.
 Promoting a healthy digestive system, it’s great for a natural detox and has also been known for its anti-inflammatory and anti-clotting properties.

 - Pineapple is low in calories, sodium, saturated fats and cholesterol while being a rich source of fibre, so it’s the perfect weight loss food – have a look at our healthy pineapple recipes for some tasty and nutritious snack ideas.

 - An excellent source of Vitamin C and other antioxidants essential for collagen synthesis, Vitamin C also helps to maintain the integrity of your blood vessels, skin, organs and bones.

 - Increasing your daily intake of antioxidants is also great for boosting your immune system, which means you’ll be able to fight off colds and flus during winter.